 An onside kick can happen at any point in time.
-Teams can choose to kick onside at the beginning of the game or in the middle of the game.
+Teams can choose to kick onside at the beginning of the game or in the middle.
 The reason teams don’t do this is that they sacrifice precious field position by kicking the ball only 10 yards.

 When lining up for an onside kick, teams will have six players and four players on the other side.
-All players must stay onside (behind the ball) before it is kicked.
+All players must stay onside (behind the ball) before kicking.

-Once the ball is kicked, the ball must travel at least 10 yards before it can be legally recovered by the kicking team.
+Once the ball is kicked, it must travel at least 10 yards before the kicking team can legally recover it.

 If it travels 9 yards and is recovered by the kicking team, it is ruled illegal touching and will result in a penalty on the kicking team.

-The receiving team may recover the ball at any time the ball is kicked.
+The receiving team may recover the ball when the ball is kicked.
 This means they can recover it if it goes 5 yards or even 10 yards.
 There are no limits for recovering an onside kick.

 If the ball touches the receiving team at any point after being kicked, the kicking team can recover the football before or after 10 yards.